 - Early Voting (in-person): Every weekday Oct.
 5 to Nov.
 2, 8am to 4:30pm, the county auditor's office will be open to allow in-person early voting.
 The county auditor's office will also be open on Saturday, Oct.
 31, and will extend their hours on November 2 to 5pm.
 Also on October 31, the Ames Public Library will be open as a satellite location from 9am-4pm.

 - Election Day voting (in-person): If you prefer to vote in person on election day, you can find your precinct poll location here.
 Polls are open from 7am-9pm on November 3, 2020.
 Curbside voting is also available as an option for those unable to enter the building.
 Please know that this is a popular election, and you may be in line for quite some time.
 Remember to bring some materials to prove your identity and/or residence, should something fail with your voter registration.

-3. Track your Absentee Ballot:
+4. Track your Absentee Ballot: